 Got the Flexistick blowstick today in the mail.
 WOW - what a difference!
 There must have been a leak somewhere in the Gibson blowstick because the Flexistick seems to have made my system a heck of lot more air efficient.
 And it's a *lot* more comfortable too - with the angle adjustment, I don't need to extend it anywhere near as long as the Gibson which may also have something to do with the air efficiency.
 Thanks so much for your help!

-Round Flexistick Available in 4 Size Choices (IN STOCK)
+Flexstick Round Style in 4 Size Choices (IN STOC

 Quantity in Basket:None